Mr. McMahon (miniseries)

 Mr. McMahon is a documentary television miniseries that explores the influential yet controversial career of the professional wrestling promoter Vince McMahon.
 It is directed by Chris Smith, who worked on Tiger King, with executive producer Bill Simmons and Zara Duffy, recognized for her contributions to Mission Blue.
-The documentary series featured numerous prominent figures from the world of professional wrestling, including Hulk Hogan, Shawn Michaels, Bret Hart, Stone Cold Steve Austin, Paul Heyman, Eric Bischoff, Shane McMahon, Stephanie McMahon, and Triple H. It also included media personalities such as businesswoman Kay Koplovitz, professional wrestling journalist Dave Meltzer and other key individuals, providing a wide range of perspectives on McMahon's career and legacy.
-This is the first extensive documentary series focusing on McMahon.

-All six episodes of the series were released on September 25, 2024, on Netflix.
+The documentary series featured numerous prominent figures from the world of professional wrestling, including Hulk Hogan, The Undertaker, Bruce Prichard, Shawn Michaels, Bret "The Hitman" Hart, Stone Cold Steve Austin, Paul Heyman, Eric Bischoff, Shane McMahon, Stephanie McMahon, and Triple H. It also included media personalities such as businesswoman Kay Koplovitz, professional wrestling journalist Dave Meltzer and other key individuals, providing a wide range of perspectives on McMahon's career and legacy.
+Netflix released all six episodes of the series on September 25, 2024.

 Background and release

 The production of Mr. McMahon was shaped by extensive research, interviews, compiling over 200 hours of material.
 Directed by Chris Smith and Zara Duffy serving as executive producers, the series aimed to provide an in depth exploration of Vince McMahon's career and legacy.
 Interviews were conducted with McMahon, his family, business associates, wrestling personalities, and journalists; however, McMahon halted further interviews with production following the emergence of allegations of sexual misconduct.

-The series was released on September 25, 2024, at 3:01 A.M (ET), on streaming platform Netflix.
-The trailer was released on September 5, 2024.
+Following the series trailer on September 5, the streaming platform Netflix released the six episodes at 3:01 A.M (ET) on September 25, 2024.